Delivery Included

 • Cushions should be stored away when not in use, and the set arrives on a pallet so delivery access matters

-Burbage Rocking & Reclining Rattan Bistro Set in Latte
+Burbage Rocking & Reclining Rattan Bistro Set in Cappuccino Brown

-• Stop Rock Lock lets you choose gentle rocking or a steady, non-rocking seat (ideal for drinks and reading)
+• Stop Rock Lock built into the frame so you can choose gentle rocking or a steady sit

-• All weather build: rust-proof 0.2mm powder-coated aluminium frame with UV resistant, colourfast finish
+• All-weather build: 0.2mm powder-coated aluminium frame (rust-proof, colourfast) and UV stabilised HDPE rattan

 £1074.00 Shop Now